WeixunDeng/weixundeng.github.io/_pages/teaching.md

 author_profile: true
 ---

+##REU (Research Experiences for Undergraduates) Mentoring##
+* Mentor for 2 REU students.
+Result in the following paper: Optimal Bounds for the Number of Pieces of Real Near-Circuit Hypersurfaces, TAMU, Summer 2024
+* Mentor for 3 REU students, TAMU, Summer 2023
+* Mentor for 1 REU students.
+Result in the following paper: Trinomials and Deterministic Complexity Limits for Real Solving, TAMU, Summer 2022

 ## Instructor of Record ##
 * Math 142: Business Calculus, 2024 Fall, TAMU.
 * Math 142: Business Calculus, 2023 Fall, TAMU.